Saigon Food Culture

 If you love foods and culture, Ho Chi Minh City (Saigon) must be your next destination.
 This city’s culture is very rich with lots of unique cultural parts including food culture.
 Followings are special characteristics of Saigon food culture:

-1. Foods at local market
+1. Foods at local markets

 Vietnamese people sit on inox chair at a food stall in Tan Dinh market.
 There are a wide range of traditional Vietnamese foods such as Quang style noodle soup, Hue beef noodle soup, clear rice noodle soup, rice noodle soup with bamboo shoot, crab soup cake, cellophane noodle soup with chicken, rice noodles with grilled pork… for customer’s choice.